KhronosGroup/OpenXR-Tutorials/tutorial/introduction.rst

 	.. rubric:: Windows

-	You'll see instructions to build for Windows.
+	You'll see instructions to build on, and for Windows.

 .. container:: linux
     :name: linux-intro-1

 	.. rubric:: Linux

-	You'll see instructions to build for Linux.
+	You'll see instructions to build on, and for Linux.

 .. container:: android
     :name: android-intro-1

 	.. rubric:: Android

-	You'll see instructions to build for Android.
+	You'll see instructions to build for Android, using either a Linux or Windows PC.

 .. container:: windows